Gagcrab/perl-tb/README.md

 ## CONFIGURATION

+**NOTE:** For now, you will have to manually create and populate the config file yourself.
+Expect this to change soon in future releases.

 Numbers are assigned to toolboxes via the tb-perl config file searched for in $XDG\_CONFIG\_HOME, falling back to ~/.config.
 Per line syntax is as follows:

     <toolbox name> <hostname>